JagadeeshTalari/CounterApp-using-React/README.md

-# Counter App Build Using Given Condintions
+# Counter App Build Using Given Conditions

 - It only increases upto 10
 - It will not show negative values